tonyc4800/Python-Web-Apps-with-Django/README.md

 The main objective was to excercise the use of Django in the creation of a webpage with multiple web apps.
 Another objective was to study the architecture of Django and understand the relationships between models, views, urls and htmls within Django.

-### NOTE:
-- A virtual python environment was used as "fresh" installation of python when install Django and other necessary libraries.
+A virtual python environment was used as "fresh" installation of python when install Django and other necessary libraries.
 The virtual file is not included due to size

 ![Home Page](Screenshots/Screenshot3.png)
 ![About Page](Screenshots/Screenshot2.png)